Sharath-majjigi/Sharath-majjigi/README.md

 <h3><a id="user-content-about-me" class="anchor" aria-hidden="true" href="#about-me"></a>🙋‍♂️ About me</h3>
 I am a tech enthusiast who enjoys connecting the dots: be it ideas from different disciplines, people from different teams, or applications from different industries.
-I have an academic background in B.tech in Computer science and engineering and strong technical skills in app development.
+I have an academic background in B.tech in Computer science and engineering and strong technical skills in app development and backend web Development.

 <h4>I’m looking to collaborate on Open-Source Projects<img src="https://github.com/rajput2107/rajput2107/blob/master/Assets/Handshake.gif" width="40px"></h4>